Introduction

 Start With the North Star

-If you’re just embarking on an innovation project, make sure to keep in mind the organization’s North Star.
+If you’re just embarking on an innovation project, first identify your organization’s North Star.
 This will ensure that your journey builds strategic coherence and does not go off course.
-Each new action should push the business towards a higher, long-term goal that aligns with a purpose beyond profits.
+Each new action should push the organization towards a higher, long-term goal that aligns with a purpose beyond profits.

 Iterate Through Each Space of the Compass